 - A whistle will be blown 5 minutes before the end of each break and lunch.
 At this point students must stop what they are doing and move directly to their lesson.
 Student toilets will not be accessible in the last 5 minutes of breaks or lunches.

-- Food can be purchased and breaktime and lunchtime from the school cafeteria or food service hatch.
+- Food can be purchased and breaktime and lunchtime from the school cafeteria

 - All food purchased from the cafeteria must be eaten inside the school building in the canteen or the allocated area for the year group.

 - Students must clear their own eating area after eating.

 - Students should not request others to buy food for them.
 If a student is unable to purchase lunch, they must speak to their Head of House.

 - Chewing Gum and Energy Drinks are banned from the school site.
 If found on site they will be confiscated and not returned.

 - Students are permitted to bring their mobile phone to school, however, whilst on the school site student mobile phones must not be seen or heard.